roddhjav/apparmor.d/docs/install.md

 !!! danger

-    In order to not break your system, the default package configuration install all profiles in complain mode.
+    In order to not break your system, the default package configuration installs all profiles in complain mode.
 They can be enforced later.
     See the [Enforce Mode](/enforce) page.